arcus/education_modules/_module_templates/macros_r.md

 If you're working on a Windows computer, you'll also need Git installed.
 If you don't already have Git on your computer, check out our instructions for how to [download Git for Windows](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/git_setup_windows/git_setup_windows.md#downloading-git).

+Not sure if you already have Git installed or not?
+If you know how to use [the command line](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_command_line_101/bash_command_line_101.md#1) on your computer, try running the command `git --version`.
+If you have Git installed, it will tell you the version number.
+If you don't yet have Git installed, you'll get an error.

 </div>

 <div class = "help">